Montargis- Ferrière en Gâtinais – Nemour – Moret-sur-Loing – Barbizon – Melun – Paris

 Today’s route starts through a large forest with old oaks and beeches on the outskirts of Montargis.
 Further on our ride to the north, the medieval town of Ferrière en Gâtinais, here we visit the hamlet and the abbey.

-Our first visit is to the glass museum in Dordives.
-We continue to Château Landon, a beautifully situated fortified town on a rock with its old Abbey of St.-Severin dating back to the 13th century.
+We cycle to Château Landon, a beautifully situated fortified town on a rock with its old Abbey of St.-Severin dating back to the 13th century.
 Nearby several Gallo-Roman traces can be found (Caesar occupied Gaul, now France, between 58 and 52 BC.).
 Along nice country roads and crossing the magnificent forest we arrive to the town of Nemours.
 Here you may visit the castle or the prehistoric museum of the Ile-de-France region.

 Day 5 Wednesday Nemours – Moret-sur-Loing ca.45 km | 28 miles